hexaitos/theriodex/README.md

 By default, the server listens to port `4567`.
 To change the port the server listens to, use the `-p` flag followed by the port as follows: `server.rb -p 8080`.

+## Privacy policy
+This repo includes the privacy policy for my own hosted instance of Theriodex.
+This will obviously not apply to you, so if you wish to host it yourself, **change the privacy policy under `/views/privacy.erb` accordingly**.

 ## Notes on OpenBSD
 I generally prefer to use OpenBSD as my server operating system these days.
 Unfortunately, Ruby has been a little bit annoying when it comes to OpenBSD.
 This was tested on OpenBSD 7.6 with Ruby 3.3.5 and Bundler 2.6.7 as well as OpenBSD 7.7 with Ruby 3.3.5 and Ruby 3.4.2.